Deportation of the Crimean Tatars: Falsification of information in propaganda

 In addition, Crimean Tatar victims of Nazi atrocities are widely ignored and even erased from the historical memory.
 For example, at the site of the December 1941 Nazi massacre in Simferopol, where both Jews, Krymchaks (Crimean Jews), and Romani Crimean Tatars were exterminated by the Nazis, the monument to the victims of the massacre mentions only Jews and Krymchaks but completely omits any mention of the Romani Crimean Tatars who were killed in the exact same spot.
 Years after the Nazi massacre of Crimean Tatars in the village of Burlak-Toma who were accused of being "tatar-gypsies", the government refused to acknowledge that the victims were Crimean Tatars, despite strong protests from witnesses and surviving family members of the victims, who consistently gave sworn testimony that they were indeed Crimean Tatars.

-Nikolai Bugay and his disciples, including A. M. Gonov, A. S. Khunagov, and others, have endeavored to provide a justification for the deportation of various ethnic groups within the USSR.
+Nikolai Bugay and his disciples, including A. M. Gonov, A. S. Khunagov, and others, have endeavoured to provide a justification for the deportation of various ethnic groups within the USSR.
 In light of the inability to rely on discredited accusations that were repudiated by the KGB during the Perestroika period in the 1980s, these scholars resort to employing omissions, ambiguous insinuations, and conclusions that lack logical coherence with their initial premises.
 Furthermore, there are instances of document falsification that undermine the credibility of their arguments.